 The Journal Clubs have characteristically been a forum to examine articles from periodical literature.
 Some Journal Club meets during the Power Hour, 1:00 p.m. on Fridays following the Resident's Business Meeting and Grand Rounds.
 All faculty members are welcome to attend at any time.

 Addictions Journal Club: Tuesdays at 5pm in IPR Library

-Institute of Psychiatric Research Seminars
+Psychiatric Research Seminars